nkpatro/catcoin/doc/benchmarking.md

 Running
 ---------------------
-After compiling Litecoin-core, the benchmarks can be run with:
+After compiling Bluecoin-core, the benchmarks can be run with:

-    src/bench/bench_Litecoin
+    src/bench/bench_Bluecoin

 The output will look similar to:
 ```